-- A laptop or PC close to the extender unit running Windows 98 or above.
-The extender unit only has to be powered. - An upgrade cable connected between the Extender's service port and the laptop or PC's serial port (Part No: ACUFLH-R2). - A software utility called 'ConfigXt'. - The firmware upgrade file.
+- A laptop or PC close to the Remote Unit running Windows.
+The Remote Unit only has to be powered and does not need to be connected to the Local Unit. - An upgrade cable connected between the mouse port and the laptop or PC's serial port (Part No: ACUFLH-R2). - A software utility called 'ConfigXt'. - The firmware upgrade file.